 To support the Council in development and review of technical materials related to the 2025 EE Plan, the C-Team proposes five key work streams.
 First, in accordance with LCP Standards, the C-Team will conduct a detailed analysis on the proposed 2025 EE Plan to determine cost-effectiveness and will work with OER and the Council's Attorney to submit a report on its findings to the PUC on behalf of the Council.
 Second, the C-Team will prepare a report that documents the Council's reasons for not endorsing the 2025 EE Plan (if necessary), and will submit comments on behalf of the Council to the PUC for its consideration during plan proceedings.
 Third, the C-Team will assist the Council in preparing, submitting, and updating as necessary, its budget proposal for 2025 to the Company for inclusion in its 2025 EE Plan filing.
-The C-Team will also provide testimony to the PUC on behalf of the Council's Attorney to review and respond to any information requests directed to the Council as part of the plan proceedings.
+The C-Team will also provide testimony to the PUC on behalf of the Council which documents and justifies its budget proposal.
+Fourth, the C-Team will coordinate with OER and the Council's Attorney to review and respond to any information requests directed to the Council as part of the plan proceedings.
 Finally, the C-Team will track and review responses to information requests of other intervening parties where appropriate as it relates to Council interests.